Lung Cancer Screening & Prevention

 Find lung cancer early through screening

 The best way to prevent lung cancer caused by tobacco use is never to start smoking or to quit smoking.
-If you have an increased risk of lung cancer due to a history of smoking, we encourage you to consider lung cancer screening with low-dose computed tomography (CT), which we offer through the Fred L. Mazzilli Lung Cancer Screening Program at NewYork-Presbyterian Brooklyn Methodist Hospital Cancer Center.
-Ours is the largest lung cancer screening program in Brooklyn.
+If you have an increased risk of lung cancer due to a history of smoking, we encourage you to consider lung cancer screening with low-dose computed tomography (CT), which we offer at the Weill Cornell Medicine Meyer Cancer Center at NewYork-Presbyterian Brooklyn Methodist Hospital.
+Our Fred L. Mazzilli Lung Cancer Screening Program is the largest lung cancer screening program in Brooklyn and is an ACR Designated Lung Cancer Screening Center.

 Most lung cancers start as small growths.
 Finding them early increases the chance of successful treatment.
 If your screening shows an abnormal test result, we will connect you with the other members of our care team for further evaluation and treatment, if necessary — all in one location.